 - Do you have to live in constant fear knowing the disease is going to take you at any moment, but it won’t be giving you a heads-up so you can say your final goodbyes?

 If the majority of your answers are no, then maybe it’s time to re-evaluate and focus on the positives instead of the negatives.

-Yes, it’s easy to get caught up in the ‘my life is shit’ mindset, but by taking a minute to step into someone else’s shoes is sometimes the only snap back to reality slap in the face that we all need.
+Yes, it’s easy to get caught up in the ‘my life is shit’ mindset, but by taking a minute to step into someone else’s shoes is sometimes the snap back to reality slap in the face that we all need from time-to-time.

-I fully understand that it’s easy to get bogged down with the chronic illness negatives, but what I don’t understand is the mindset that allows it to take over completely.
+I know from living with Ehlers/chronic illness that it’s very easy to get bogged down with all of the negatives, but what I don’t understand is the mindset that allows the chronic illness/chronic pain to take over completely.

 Yes living with chronic pain is shit, and yes it interferes with many aspects of our lives, but if given a choice of keeping what I already have, or swapping it for something else such as > cancer/MS/MND/ALS/Parkinson’s/Huntington’s/Alzheimers/dementia/rheumatoid arthritis/ETC – I’ll stick to what I’ve already got thank you very much!

 Does this still make me an arsehole with what I said in Mind Over Matter/Pain – Part 1?

 Do I give a rats arse though if their feelings are hurt?
 Umm NO!